Faysalgreen35/Real-Land-Source-Code/README.md

 - **Resource Library**: Access a wealth of resources, guides, and articles on topics such as land management, sustainable agriculture, forestry practices, and vineyard cultivation.

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/Real Land`
+1. Clone the repository: `git clone https://github.com/programming-hero-web-course-4/b9a9-real-estate-Faysalgreen35?tab=readme-ov-file`
 2. Navigate to the project directory: `cd Real Land`
 3. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

 ## Usage
 Once the development server is running, visit `http://localhost:3000` in your web browser to access Real Land.
 Users can explore property listings, gather information, and connect with sellers or agents for further inquiries.